griffio/griffio.github.io/_posts/2015-02-12-Html-Sanitising.md

 ## Html Sanitising vs Html Escaping

-Content, html and text, that originated from external sources must be integrated into the primary content stream so that it cannot subvert the output programmatically. e.g A user inputs some data and now expects it to be reflected in the page structure.
+Content, html and text, that originated from external sources must be integrated into the primary content stream so that it cannot subvert the output programmatically.

+A user inputs some data and now expects it to be reflected in the page structure.
+[Creative Usernames](https://labs.spotify.com/2013/06/18/creative-usernames).

 Sanitisation of html is an explicit "whitelist" policy applied to the markup similar to the requirement when a movie is "cut" to match the restrictions of the rating.
 E.g PG Rating specifies how many uses of a profanity can occur.